Eamonn Meaney Counselling & Psychotherapy

 Relationship Counselling

-Many long term relationships come under strain at some stage often leading to increased conflict and impacting negatively in areas of trust, intimacy and sex.
+Many long term relationships come under strain at some stage often leading to increased conflict and impacting negatively in areas of trust, intimacy, and sex.

 Further common reasons for relationship breakdowns: